KxSystems/docs/docs/ref/lesser.md

 ```

+## Booleans

+Where `x` and `y` are flags, Lesser is logical AND.

+While Lesser and `and` are synonyms, it helps readers to apply `and` only and wherever flag arguments are expected.
+There is no performance implication.

 ## Mixed types

 Where `x` and `y` are of different types the lesser of their underlying values is returned as the higher of the two types.